Travel Date: May 02, 2017. Cebu-Hongkong-Dubai.

 I had fun Po Lin and Ngong Ping.

-P.S: For first time solo travel experience I’m glad I was not lost, literally speaking, in Hongkong.
+P.S: For first time solo travel experience I’m glad I was not lost this time, literally speaking, in Hongkong.

 Maybe I will visit Mongkok in the next layover.